-This research is conducted in the Ecology and Evolutionary Biology Program at Iowa State University and co-advised by Dr. Diane Debinski (Montana State University) and Dr. Haldre Rogers (Iowa State University).
+This research was conducted in the Ecology and Evolutionary Biology Program at Iowa State University and was co-advised by Dr. Diane Debinski (Montana State University) and Dr. Haldre Rogers (Iowa State University).

 How can we best manage for speciose and diverse communities of insect pollinators and floral resources on agricultural lands?
 What are the differences between short-term community response and the response of pollinator taxa to continuous long-term (i.e., decades) management?
 What effect does varying landscape context have on within-site management for native bees?
 How might we account for climate change in developing restoration strategy?

 - Lyon, N. J., Debinski, D.M., Rogers, H.S., Adams, D.C., and Wilsey, B.J.
 An Integrated Approach to Restoring Grassland Function to Working Lands.
 Master of Science Thesis.
 (PDF)